ironhacks/docs/docs/1-Platform-Documentation/index.md

 - Event forum with email notification system for new posts,
 - Submission scoring tools
 - Results management system including downloadable reports,
+- Notes feature for admins to keep track of issues.
+- Example features for experimental setups.
 - Interactive results dashboard,
 - Jupyter notebook web viewer to view submissions or example files directly in the app,
 - Integration with Qualtrics surveys.